ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 The following example demonstrates select-all with the SSRM.
 Note the following;

-- Selecting the header checkbox selects every node in the grid.
+- Selecting the header checkbox selects every row in the grid, even rows not matching the currently applied column filter (if one is applied).
+Setting `headerCheckboxSelectionFilteredOnly=true` or  `headerCheckboxSelectionCurrentPageOnly=true` is not supported when using the server-side row model.
-- Deselecting one node puts the header checkbox into an indeterminate state, clicking this again asserts every node is selected.
+- Deselecting one row puts the header checkbox into an indeterminate state, clicking this again asserts every row is selected.

 <grid-example title='Header Checkbox Selection' name='select-all' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>